-Guwahati Refinery is the country’s first Public Sector Refinery as well as IndianOil’s first Refinery serving the nation since 1962.
+Guwahati Refinery is the country's first Public Sector Refinery as well as IndianOil's first Refinery serving the nation since 1962.
 Built with Rumanian assistance, the initial crude processing capacity at the time of commissioning of this Refinery was 0.75 MMTPA and the Refinery was designed to process indigenous Assam Crude.
 The refining capacity was subsequently enhanced to 1.0 MMTPA.
 Due to dwindling supply of indigenous Assam Crude, Guwahati Refinery started processing Low Sulfur Imported Crude along with Assam Crude.
 The supply of LS imported crude to Guwahati Refinery is from Barauni Refinery via railway wagons.

 Delayed Coking Unit (DCU) with a capacity of 0.44 MMTPA is the main secondary unit of Guwahati Refinery.
 The unit produces middle distillates from heavy ends.
-Main feedstock to DCU is RCO, which is heated to high temperatures of about 500oC in a furnace.
-Due to high temperatures, RCO is thermally cracked and yields various hydrocarbon fractions like LPG, coker gasoline, coker kerosene, coker gas oil, coker fuel oil, residual fuel oil and coke.
-An upcoming project in the Refinery is modernization of DCU chambers with new Coke Cutting System and Heading-Unheading System.
+Main feedstock to DCU is Reduced Crude Oil, which is heated to high temperatures of about 500oC in a furnace.
+Due to high temperatures, RCO is thermallycracked and yields various hydrocarbon fractions like LPG, coker gasoline, coker kerosene, coker gas oil, coker fuel oil, residual fuel oil and coke.

-The Sulphur Recovery Unit in the Refinery takes care of the sour off gases from the various units for removal of Hydrogen Sulphide.
-This is done by Amine treatment after which sulphur is recovered from the off gases.
+The Sulphur Recovery Unit (5 TPD) in the Refinery takes care of the sour off gases from the various units for removal of Hydrogen Sulphide.
+This is done by Amine treatment after which H2S is converted to sulphur through Claus process.

 In Reliability Improvement, the replacement of switchgears, upgradation of Distribted Control System (DCS), Programmable Logic Controller (PLC) for turbines TG 3 & 4 and upgradation of Load Shedding System have brought about remarkable positive changes.

-“Prakriti Ke Saath – Pragati Ki O’r” explains the Refinery’s commitment to environment.
+"Prakriti Ke Saath - Pragati Ki O'r" explains the Refinery's commitment to environment.
 The Modernized Effluent Treatment Plant commissioned in March'07, the on - line analyzers SOx NOx ,CO,PM with connectivity to CPCB server for continuous stack emission monitoring are watchdogs of Refinery emissions.

 Guwahati Refinery is committed in its responsibility towards the community around it and the larger society.
 It is also deeply committed in safeguarding and preserving ecological balance.
 It has been taking proactive measures continuously for the improvement of safety, health and environment standards due to progressive proximity of community settlements around the Refinery.
 The measures include tree plantations, improvement in drainage systems, house-keeping and cleanliness drives as well as substantive programmes adopted on successive World Environment Days to enhance awareness of the individual and collective responsibilities towards environment preservation among the employees and their families, students and the community in general.